zhangxijing97/INFO7375_NeuralNetworks_AI/README.md

 #### Vanishing Gradient Problem
 For an input that results in large positive or negative values, the sigmoid function will output values near 0 or 1, and the derivative (gradient) will be close to 0.
 When this gradient is backpropagated through many layers, it shrinks even further.<br>

+#### Bias in Neural Networks
+A **bias** is a parameter added to neurons that allows the model to adjust the relationship between inputs (x) and outputs (y).
+Without bias, the network is constrained to model a **linear relationship** passing through the origin (when x = 0, y = 0).
+This limits its ability to capture complex patterns.
+With bias, the model can shift the relationship, allowing it to better fit data where the output isn't directly proportional to the input, resulting in more flexibility and better predictions.

 ### McCulloch and Pitts Neuron Model